peterpeterparker/daviddalbusco.com/src/blog/serving-local-assets-with-bun.md

 I don't always have to write about a super niche topic, I guess.
 So, I thought about sharing a small helper I've developed for this website.

-I'm hosting it on [Juno](https://juno.build), the full-stack platform I developed to deploy and run apps in WASM containers with zero DevOps.
+I'm hosting it on [Juno](https://juno.build), the full-stack platform I built to deploy and run apps in WASM containers with zero DevOps.
 I do so in a bit of an unconventional way because I like to have many different variants of what's possible with my tooling.
 This way it's not solely tested with a large automated test base but also IRL.

 For this particular use case, I deviated from the standard way of deploying by uploading its assets using `juno run`, a command that allows running arbitrary scripts in the context of the Juno CLI or GitHub Actions.